How Does CCS Support New Teachers?

 New Teacher Orientation Prior to School Beginning (Traditional)

 CCS hosts a 3 day New Teacher Orientation (Traditional schools) during the summer.
-Since it takes place prior to school beginning, NCDPI and CCS will pay the new teachers who have never taught before or have less than 6 months teaching experience to attend this training.
+Since it takes place prior to school beginning, NCDPI and CCS will pay the new teachers who have never taught before or have less than 6 months of teaching experience to attend this training.
 More information is available through your school principal.

 New Teacher Orientation Prior to School Beginning (Year-Round & Early College)

 CCS hosts a 1 day New Teacher Orientation (Year-Round & Early College) during the summer.
-Since it takes place prior to school beginning, NCDPI and CCS will pay the new teachers who have never taught before or have less than 6 months teaching experience to attend this training.
+Since it takes place prior to school beginning, NCDPI and CCS will pay the new teachers who have never taught before or have less than 6 months of teaching experience to attend this training.
 More information is available through your school principal.